Kamie Ethridge: College

 Ethridge attended the University of Texas, where she played for Hall of Fame coach Jody Conradt.
 The Longhorns were one of the more powerful teams in the country at the time Ethridge joined the team, and she would help strengthen that position.
 Ethridge arrived at Texas in 1982.
 In her first two years, the team earned a two seed at the 1983 and the 1984 NCAA basketball tournament.
 In 1984, the team was strong enough to earn the number one ranking in the regular season final AP poll.
 The team suffered knee injuries to five key players in 1984, including injuries to center Annette Smith so severe she was in rehabilitation for well over a year.
 In 1985, the team would also end the season ranked number one in the poll.
 That year, the team went 28–3 in the regular season, and looked forward to a Final Four held at their own arena, the Erwin Center.
 The Longhorns were stunned by a buzzer beating shot by Western Kentucky, and lost 92–90 in the Mideast Regional semifinals.

 Despite earning lofty rankings, the team entered the 1985–86 season without having won a National Championship.
 Ethridge was one of six seniors, including Fran Harris, who were in their last year of college ball with one last chance for a championship.
 Ethridge was considered very competitive – she once competed in a triathlon, riding the 9-mile bicycle leg with a flat tire for the last three miles.
 The team was again ranked very high, prompting Sports Illustrated to refer to their arena as "the best little scorehouse in Texas".

 That year, the team entered the tournament undefeated, and won all their tournament games, finishing the season as the first undefeated NCAA Division I women's basketball team (34–0), and national champions.
 Ethridge was the 1986 winner of the Honda Sports Award for basketball and the overall Honda-Broderick Cup winner for all sports.
 She was also the winner of the Wade Trophy, reflecting leadership and character in addition to athletic ability.
 Etheridge was the 1986 recipient of the Frances Pomeroy Naismith award, which is presented by the WBCA annually to "the nation's most outstanding NCAA Division I female basketball player who stands 5'8" tall or under".
+That year she was also named the Southwest Conference's Female Athlete of they year.
 While at Texas, she had 776 assists, setting a school record.

-On September 7, 2019, Kamie Ethridge's number 33 was officially retired at halftime of a Texas–LSU football game and she became the first female Longhorn athlete to receive this honor.
+On September 7, 2019, Ethridge's number 33 was officially retired at halftime of a Texas–LSU football game.
+She became the first female Longhorn athlete to receive this honor.